Japanese Cheesecake

 The Baking

-1. Pour the batter into the prepared pan, then place the pan in the baking sheet filled with hot water (bain-marie).
+2. Pour the batter into the prepared pan.
+Place the pan in a baking sheet filled within the oven and the pour hot water in the baking pan to create a bain-marie.

 The Serving